fylgja/site/src/features/native-styles.md

 ---
-title: "Native Elements"
+title: "Native Elements (Classless)"
 description: "Fylgja believes in a clean html.
 This done via single layered and purse classes.
 But it also ship's with many styles set directly on the html element, a.k.a.
 Native Elements."
 ---

-Fylgja believes in clean html.

-This done via single layered and purpose classes.
-But it also ship's with many styles set directly on the html element, a.k.a.
-Native Elements.
+Fylgja believes in clean HTML.
+We achieve this through single-layered and purpose-driven classes.
+However, we also ship with many styles set directly on the HTML element, known as Native Elements.

-Some elements like form fields don't require different styles.
-Than the one you use repeatedly trough the site.
-Instead the flexibility is added via CSS variables.
-If the style need to be different for that one use case.
+Some elements, such as form fields, do not require different styles than the ones you use repeatedly throughout your site.
+Instead, we add flexibility through CSS variables, which allow you to change the style for a specific use case.

-Besides that there is nothing wrong with having the styles set directly. as long it is a foundational style.

-The main advantage of Native Elements is that your html does not need to have any classes.
+There is nothing wrong with having styles set directly on the HTML element, as long as they are foundational styles.
+The main advantage of Native Elements is that your HTML does not need to have any classes to have good defaults.
-To have good default.

-Best samples of this are our form based components, like `@fylgja/form` and `@fylgja/control`.
+To see this in action, check out our CodePen using only HTML and nothing more: [https://codepen.io/Fylgja/pen/ExGOZaE]

+Or try it yourself using one of our Native Element components below.

 {% include "related/nativeelements.njk" %}